It’s time to connect employers to the missing piece they are looking for.

 Patchwork Hub was born out of a realisation that traditional office-based work practices needlessly exclude many individuals who could thrive in work if they were given more flexibility to work in a way that fitted their circumstances.

-The global pandemic has shown that a person can work effectively and produce astonishing results, even if they can’t leave their home.
+The global pandemic validated that a person can work effectively and produce astonishing results, even if they can’t leave their home.

 We know that remote working works but one missing piece remains.
 There needs to be a mainstream recruitment solution that is accessible and inclusive for all.
 That's where Patchwork Hub comes in.